 Dr Tom Noel

-In a recent conversation with Director of Philanthropy Marshall Wallach, Tom opened up about DPL’s impact on his career, the evolving role of public libraries in society, and why he and his wife Vi were moved to include DPL in their estate plans.
+In a recent conversation, Tom opened up about DPL’s impact on his career, the evolving role of public libraries in society, and why he and his wife Vi were moved to include DPL in their estate plans.

 MW: I’m sure our readers would love to hear your “library story” Tom!
 What are some of your first memories of DPL, and how has the institution helped you in your career?

 TN: Funny enough, one of my earliest memories of DPL dates back to the 1960s when I snuck a stray kitten into the Western History Reading Room!
 I found her out by the front entrance and couldn’t bear to leave her there in the rain.
 Sure enough, as I’m studying, the kitten slipped out of my book bag and started roaming around the 5th floor.
 After a thorough search, I couldn’t find her but figured one of the librarians would.
 It probably speaks to my view of libraries as “living places…” Surely, a living animal could belong there, too (laughter)!

 More seriously, though, I’ve been a card-carrying member for years, a guest lecturer, and served on many committees - including the Acquisitions Committee, Western History Council, and Friends Foundation Board.
 In my professional career, DPL has been a wonderful resource.
 This was especially true for my first book, which captures the history of my current neighborhood in East Denver.
 I’d always wondered what it looked like before all of the modern homes, strip malls, etc. The DPL librarians took me up to Western History and pointed me to the Willis Farm & Ranch map from the 1880s, which showed all the homesteads and farms that existed beforehand.
 It’s amazing how powerful that one resource was in my research, and I have DPL to thank for that!